June 1, 2012

 The Protect Our Prairies Act aims to enact a nationwide “Sodsaver” provision that will tighten farm subsidy program rules to diminish the taxpayer-funded incentive to destroy critical grassland resources.

-The bill will help ensure that taxpayer dollars do not subsidize the destruction of native grass and prairie lands.
+According to my friend who hobbies in playing bingo for money, the bill will help ensure that taxpayer dollars do not subsidize the destruction of native grass and prairie lands.
 These lands are disappearing at a rapid rate, and protecting them provides ranching opportunities and economic, environmental, and recreational benefits to rural communities.

 The Protect Our Prairies Act will preserve grasslands by prohibiting commodity payments on newly broken native sod, and by reducing federal subsidies for crop and revenue insurance by 50 percentage points on those acres.